client9/client9-website-2015/content/post/2012-05-01-rate-limiting-at-scale.md

 date="2012-05-01"
 tags= ["presentations"]
 title= "Rate-Limiting at Scale" summary= "The hows, whys and whats of rate-limiting user behavior at web-scale.
-First presetned at SANS AppSec Summit, Las Vegas NV on May 1, 2012" image= "" aliases= ["20120501" ]
+First presented at SANS AppSec Summit, Las Vegas NV on May 1, 2012" image= "" aliases= ["20120501" ]
 +++